Ivanka Trump Says She’s Unconcerned About Mueller Probe Affecting People She Loves

 “There was never a binding contract.
 I never talked to the — with a third party outside of the organization about it.
 It was one of — I mean, we could have had 40 or 50 deals like that, that were floating around, that somebody was looking at,” she said.
 “Nobody visited it to see if it was worth our time.
 So this was not exactly like an advanced project.”

 Despite the president’s many assertions that he had nothing to do with Russia, the Mueller investigation has found that Donald Trump pursued a deal to build a hotel in Moscow.
-As USA Today reports, he signed a letter of intent in October 2015, on a day that coincided with the third Republican debate.
-Furthermore, Trump’s former personal lawyer Michael Cohen gave false testimony to Congress when he said that the negotiations surrounding the Moscow deal ended before the Iowa caucus and the first primary.
-Mueller and his team have found that they continued till “at least” June 2016.
-Michael Cohen has since been sentenced to three years in prison for campaign finance violations, tax fraud and making false statements to a bank.
+As USA Today reports, he signed a letter of intent in October of 2015, on a day that coincided with the third Republican debate.
+Furthermore, Trump’s former personal lawyer, Michael Cohen, gave false testimony to Congress when he said that the negotiations surrounding the Moscow deal had ended before the Iowa caucus and the first primary.
+Mueller and his team have found that they continued until “at least” June of 2016.
+Michael Cohen has since been sentenced to three years in prison for campaign finance violations, tax fraud, and making false statements to a bank.

 Ivanka Trump says she knew "literally almost nothing" about the Trump Tower Moscow project that's become a central focus of special counsel Robert Mueller's investigation https://t.co/n7PZDCYEbK pic.twitter.com/cHIYgnP7cQ